Valentine's Day & White Day

-Of course everyone has heard of Valentine's Day, and it's as big a deal here in Japan as anywhere else.
+Of course everyone has heard of Valentine's Day, and it has become almost as big a deal here in Japan as anywhere else.
 Indeed it's a rare chance for the notoriously reserved Japanese people to show a bit of love.
 But how many of you know about White Day?
 No, it has nothing to do with racial pride or laundry detergent.

 It's exactly one month after Valentine's Day and the two are a pair.
 In Japan, the Valentine's Day tradition is for girls and women to give gifts (usually chocolate or cookies) to the boyfriends, husbands, fathers, teachers, bosses, co-workers, guys they pass on the street...no, wait, it's not quite that extreme.
 But the concept of "giri-choco", or giving chocolates out of duty rather than love is common though not something most women really feel like doing.
 If the gift is to be seen as really heartfelt, it needs to be handmade.
 So department stores will do a brisk trade in the various ingredients needed to make chocolate confectionaries.
 With all the romantic hype in stores and the media, as well as the pressure of giri-choco, a guy who gets no chocolates on Valentine's Day is entitled to feel like something is seriously wrong with not just his social life but also his workplace.